DynamoDB for Dummies

 Items can have a unique combination of the partition key and sort key (also sometimes called “range key”).
 This combination is called a “composite primary key”.
 No two items can have the same combination of the partition key and sort key.
 However, the partition key does not need to be unique.
 The sort key, must still be unique.
 In order to query a single item, one must know both the partition key and sort key.

-as the sort key.
-This example would work, assuming no two artists release an album with
+In this example, the Artist field is acting as the partition key and the Album Name as the sort key.
+This example would work, assuming no two artists release an album with the same name.

 Querying